PP Woven Bags & Raffia Recycling Line

 Utilities and Footprint

-Reference utilities and layout envelope by capacity tier (final sizing depends on contamination level and selected modules).
+Reference utilities and layout envelope by capacity tier.
+Final sizing depends on contamination level, hot washing, and drying configuration.

 | Capacity (kg/h) | Install Power (kW) | Typical Layout Area (m²) | Operators / Shift | Compressed Air (MPa) | Process Water (m³/h) |